Table of Contents

 - Too difficult to assess (31%)

-While these issues have existed for years, a significant imperative for better measurement of all learning and skill development strategies has emerged from combining the WEF skills obsolescence projections with the rapid global adoption of AI technologies to help counter shrinking labor pools and enhance productivity.
-Addressing informal learning measurement must be included, particularly given the preponderance of rapidly advancing learning technologies that already exist (estimated at 77%) in U.S. corporations that can collect, track, and report on learning activities.
+While these issues have existed for years, a significant imperative to better measure all learning and skill development strategies has emerged from combining the WEF skills obsolescence projections with the rapid global adoption of AI technologies to help counter shrinking labor pools and enhance productivity.
+Addressing informal learning measurement must be included, particularly given the preponderance of rapidly advancing learning technologies already in use (estimated at 77%) in U.S. corporations that can collect, track, and report on learning activities.

 Developing an informal learning measurement strategy and supporting capability

-Creating a comprehensive informal learning measurement capability that generates helpful guidance and direction for enhancing the impact of enterprise learning and development calls for a structured approach.
+Creating a comprehensive, informal learning measurement capability that generates helpful guidance and direction to enhance the impact of enterprise learning and development requires a structured approach.
 The effort starts with a clear definition of what is to be measured, the purpose and value to be attained, the methods that will be employed, the tools and technology to be leveraged, and the creation of metrics and analyses that drive decision-making.
-The capability should be designed to take advantage of existing resources, simplify data collection, be non-bureaucratic, and motivate employees to adopt.
+The capability should be designed to leverage existing resources, simplify data collection, be non-bureaucratic, and motivate employees to adopt it.

 1. Clarify what is to be measured

 Articulating a definition of informal learning that will be applied across the organization is a key starting point, as many definitions are used across experts from academics, consulting firms, and industry thought leaders.
 While those differences may be slight and nuanced, each organization must clearly define informal learning, including what is included and what is not, so the measurement can be guided and structured consistently.
-Two targets for informal learning measurement provide a foundation for all subsequent data collection and tracking, with each giving essential insights into what employees are learning about, how they are accessing those, and their impact or relative value.
+Two targets for informal learning measurement provide a foundation for all subsequent data collection and tracking, with each offering essential insights into what employees are learning, how they access it, and its impact or relative value.

 - Learning activity.
-Data related to this generates an understanding about the kinds of learning that employees are engaging in, the sources, the frequency of their use, the length of time engaged with each, the portion of workers who rely upon them, and the emergence of different types and sources.
+Data related to this generates an understanding of the kinds of learning that employees are engaging in, the sources, the frequency of their use, the length of time engaged with each, the portion of workers who rely on them, and the emergence of different types and sources.

 - Level of proficiency.
 Any assessment of learners’ knowledge and skill levels generated during or after completing a course, certification program, or related programming (internally or externally provided) offers additional information related to a) program participation and completion, and b) the level of attained expertise.
 Such data can be generated by capturing skill checks in eLearning or certification program modules, post-program skills testing, and analyzing top-performing or skilled learners’ informal learning activities relative to increased competency or skill proficiency level ratings.